github/docs/content/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.md

 * When pushing commits to a pull request, don't force push.
 Force pushing can corrupt your pull request.

 {% endnote %}
+its very important to know the subject of the website that you want to pull request

 You can create pull requests on {% data variables.product.prodname_dotcom_the_website %}, with {% data variables.product.prodname_desktop %}, in {% data variables.product.prodname_codespaces %}, on {% data variables.product.prodname_mobile %}, and when using GitHub CLI.